IEEEBerkeley/hope-www/labs/charger/schematic.rst

 - When do you stop? (probably around bullets 2 or 3; why?)

-In this lab, we'll give you your high-level specifications:
+In this lab, we are giving you your high-level specifications due to time constraints:

 - Input voltage range covering 9-24V DC